Pollen Counts in St. Louis, MO

 Air Quality

-Today's air quality index is expected to be moderate with an index of 54.
-In the coming days, the air quality index is expected to improve to 51 (considered moderate) on Sunday and then worsen to 60 (moderate) on Wednesday.
+Today's air quality index is expected to be moderate with an index of 52.
+In the coming days, the air quality index is expected to improve to 50 (considered good) on Wednesday and then worsen to 56 (moderate) on Thursday.

 Download SVG